 FORCE-CLOSE

 Force-Close allows users to enter detailed balances for the vault to be closed.
 These balances will override the current balances.
-Balances and activity will be archived and a new period opened with these as the new Opening Balance.
-Balances entered here are assumed to be fully verified and are not intended to be modified later in any way (instead adjustments would be made to current balance if necessary).
+Balances and activity will be archived and a new period is opened with these as the new Opening Balance.
+Balances entered here are assumed to be fully verified and are not intended to be modified later in any way (instead adjustments would be made to the current balance if necessary).
 Force Close allows users to close the vault even when there are active Alerts.